s corporation shareholder limit

 S corporations are allowed to own interest in a partnership.
 This is one way to get around the 100 shareholder rule — if two S corporations with 100 shareholders create a partnership, they will essentially have 200 shareholders.
 It also means an S corporation could start a partnership with other ineligible shareholders such as nonresident aliens.
 While C corporations cannot own S corporation shares, S corporations can own C corporation shares.

 If you need help understanding the S corporation shareholder limit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.